Welcome to CEMS Lab!

-Mechanics of Multifunctional Materials and Structures
+Computational Engineering for Materials and Structures

-Mechanics of Multifunctional Materials and Structures
+Computational Engineering for Materials and Structures

 Our research spans advanced composites, ceramic coatings, auxetic structures, and multifunctional materials, including self-healing, thermal protection, electromagnetic energy absorption, sensing, and actuation.
 We collaborate with leading institutions and industry partners globally, with funding support from organisations such as the EPSRC, Royal Society, Alan Turing Institute, and British Council.